 What is art therapy?
-According to the American Art Therapy Association: Art Therapy is The use of art materials in a therapeutic setting and enables a client to express through art what they can’t say in words.
+According to the American Art Therapy Association: 'Art Therapy is the use of art materials in a therapeutic setting and enables a client to express through art what they can’t say in words".
 It’s not necessary to be an artist to realize the benefits of art therapy.
 For children the act of creating artwork comes very naturally.
 For adults, this process can often cause stress as many individuals feel they are not artists.
-Art therapy is not about creating a pretty picture, rather it’s about letting intuitive expression come through the unconscious.
+Art therapy is not about creating a pretty picture, rather it’s about letting intuitive expression come through the unconscious'.

 Its been found that with psychotherapeutic intervention such as art therapy many individuals are able to participate, as art therapy is in a unique position of being able to offer verbal and non-verbal, direct, gentle and less threatening interventions talking is not necessary.

 Art therapy can facilitate improvements in motor skills and memory.
 It can improve interpersonal skills, and improve expression of feelings by easing anxiety, depression and stress.

 Shattered The Voice Healed with Art, a visual memoire By Yvonne Gordon Moser

 I looked around the locked ward at the Silver Hills psychiatric hospital wondering “how the hell after 16 years of sobriety did I wind up here”.
 Before I was released, I realized that my love of art was more than just a hobby, it would and had always kept me alive.

 Sitting silently with my hospital roommate I started tearing bits of color from the donated magazines.
 Ripping and arranging, tearing and crumpling on the hard table surface I started creating.

 I asked the nurse behind the protective glass for art materials, “There weren’t any available”.
 Not quite thinking, I asked for scissors and glue.
 I was given a wry smile, some child safety scissors and a glue stick.